tkngaejcpi/peeker/README.md

 **Peeker** is a **web component** that provides a preview window of your content.

-**Peeker** is very useful in some static content site, for example your blog, because it just makes the preview part instead of entire site dynamic (_web component is a "island" automatically_), which is good for SEO.
+**Peeker** is very useful in some static content site, for example your blog, because it just makes the preview part instead of entire site dynamic (_web component is an "island" automatically_), which is good for SEO.

 Using **Peeker** as a web component, you: